Arrryyy/Ansible-Linux-Setup-Lab/README.md

 # Ansible Web Stack Deployment

-**Project 2** in the Ansible Learning Series.
-You've mastered the basics in Project 1—now let's deploy a real web application stack using Ansible roles, templates, and host groups.

----

 ## 1. Project Goal

-**What You'll Build:**
 This project takes you from basic Ansible commands to production-ready infrastructure automation.
 You'll deploy a complete 3-tier web stack (web server, app server, database) across multiple servers, each configured for its specific role.

 **Key Features:**